-- Level 1 Inputs are unadjusted quoted prices in active markets for identical assets or liabilities that management has the ability to access at the measurement date. - Level 2 Observable inputs other than quoted prices included in Level 1, including quoted prices for identical assets or liabilities in inactive markets, quoted prices for similar assets or liabilities in active markets, inputs other than quoted prices that are observable for the asset or liability, and inputs derived principally from or corroborated by observable market data. - Level 3 Unobservable inputs reflecting management's own assumptions about the inputs that market participants would use in pricing the asset or liability based on the best information available.
+Level 1 - Inputs are unadjusted quoted prices in active markets for identical assets or liabilities that management has the ability to access at the measurement date.

+Level 2 - Observable inputs other than quoted prices included in Level 1, including quoted prices for identical assets or liabilities in inactive markets, quoted prices for similar assets or liabilities in active markets, inputs other than quoted prices that are observable for the asset or liability and inputs derived principally from or corroborated by observable market data.

+Level 3 - Unobservable inputs reflecting management's own assumptions about the inputs that market participant would use in pricing the asset or liability based on the best information available.